-TRYING TO MAKE A TURKEY LOOK LIKE A LAMBORGHINI
+TRYING TO MAKE A JALOPY LOOK LIKE A LAMBORGHINI

 "There are perhaps 30,000 biomedical journals in the world, and they have grown steadily by 7% a year since the seventeenth century.
 Yet only about 15% of medical interventions are supported by, solid scientific evidence, David Eddy, professor, of health policy and management at Duke University, North Carolina, told a conference in Manchester last week.
 This is partly because only 1% of the articles in medical journals are scientifically sound.
 And partly because many treatments have never been assessed at all.
 For 21 problems tackled so far, the evidence has been judged — by the experts — to be between poor and none for 17, and usually the best available evidence was something less than a randomized controlled trial.
 Often the evidence that was available contradicted current practice."

 It was one of those proverbial "shots heard round the world" in the field of healthcare --- the moment when we all knew beyond the shadow of a doubt that the emperor really was naked.
 But 1991 was a lifetime ago for many of you reading this, and things have surely changed in the last two and a half decades?
 After all, it's 2017.
 Medicine is more scientific now.
 We have the internet, and lasers, and robotic surgery, and vaccines for everything and then some, and the FDA.
 Science is surely enough to save us from ourselves; isn't it?